-- payments made during the period of parental leave that relate to services provided prior to the period of leave, such as back pay, commissions relating to sales that were made prior to the period of leave or an annual performance bonus to the extent that it relates to a period outside the period of leave, and
+- Payments made during the period of parental leave that relate to services provided prior to the period of leave, such as back pay, commissions relating to sales that were made prior to the period of leave or an annual performance bonus to the extent that it relates to a period outside the period of leave.

 If an employee takes parental leave in distinct parts, the exemption applies to wages in respect of each part.